sqilz/RESTinstance-wrapper/README.md

 # RESTinstance wrapper

-A project to demonstrate the use of [RESTinstance](https://github.com/asyrjasalo/RESTinstance) and SeleniumLibrary for testing JSON REST APIs
+A wrapper project to demonstrate the use of [RESTinstance](https://github.com/asyrjasalo/RESTinstance) for testing JSON REST APIs

+Feel free to contribute

 ## Getting Started